Everything You Need to Know about Genograms in Social Work (With Free Downloadable Template)

 This social work genogram helps social workers understand where stress or support may be within a family group.
 It can be used as a way to illustrate negative influences on a client and as a way to seek out areas of support.

 Want to boost your client assessments to a new level?
-Subscribe to our All-in-One Client Assessment & Management Hub today.
+Try our All-in-One Client Assessment & Management Hub today – for free!

 When using a social work genogram template Word downloadable, you may find a full range of different line examples, like these.